top of page

 Embodiment

-• The key word "embodied" varies from past SEL approaches because it advocates that adults learn and integrate mindfulness-based learning prior to or alongside their students.
+• The key word "embodied" varies from past approaches in education--especially for social, emotional, and well-being domains--because it advocates that adults learn and integrate mindfulness-based learning prior to, or alongside, their students.

 • Integrating embodied practices through mindfulness-based learning offers a sustainable and supportive solution for our evolving educational ecosystem.